KRR-Oxford/DeepOnto/CONTRIBUTING.md

 - **Explain why this enhancement would be useful** to most DeepOnto users.
 You may also want to point out the other projects that solved it better and which could serve as inspiration.

 <!-- You might want to create an issue template for enhancement suggestions that can be used as a guide and that defines the structure of the information to be included.
 If you do so, reference it here in the description. -->

-### Your Code Contribution

-Follow the [Fork-and-Pull-Request](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) workflow when opening your pull requests.
-Make sure to mention any related issues and tag the relevant maintainers too.

 ## Styleguides